Automated Refactoring from Mainframe to Serverless Functions and Containers with AWS Blu Age

 For example, a transition from COBOL to Java is not only a technical project but also requires transitioning code development personnel to the newer language and tools.
 It can involve retraining and new hiring.

 A transition from mainframe to AWS should go at a speed which reduces complexity and minimizes risks.
 A transition to containers or serverless functions should be up to each service owner to decide.
 A transition to microservices needs business domain analysis, and consequently peeling a monolith is done gradually over time.

-This post shows how Blu Age automated refactoring accelerates the customer journey to reach a company’s desired agility with cloud-native architectures and microservices.
-Blu Age does this by going through incremental transitions at a customer’s own pace.
+This post shows how AWS Blu Age automated refactoring accelerates the customer journey to reach a company’s desired agility with cloud-native architectures and microservices.
+AWS Blu Age does this by going through incremental transitions at a customer’s own pace.